Michael Grasso / July 19, 2018

 For the remainder of his life until his death in 2001, Lilly was considered a guru by the younger generations who’d missed the ’60s and ’70s.
 In the late ’70s and 1980s, following his profound mystical experiences, he worked again with dolphins, involving the computer revolution in his attempt to build a dolphin-to-English translator.
 In his JANUS program (aided by Burgess Meredith’s financial support), he used Apple II computers to help process and produce dolphin sounds to decipher their “speech” and language.
 Much in the same way hallucinogenic gurus like Timothy Leary and Terence McKenna gained greater popularity among psychonauts, cyberpunks, and esotericists in the 1990s prior to their deaths, Lilly’s work also received a serious reappraisal prior to his death in 2001.
 His greatest legacy today is probably the popularity of sensory deprivation therapy, which would spread across the world and become a mainstream, if scientifically controversial, practice for mental and physical wellness.

 All of the funhouse reflections of dolphin and whale research in pop culture that we’ve discussed in this series are ultimately the children of John C. Lilly.
 This piece is of course not an exhaustive list of such Cold War-era depictions of cetaceans; dolphins and whales were simply everywhere in Cold War-era sci-fi.
 They swam amongst us as symbols of both innocence and intelligence, as both tools and indictments of America’s expansionist Cold War policies and the perversion of science to political and military ends.
-Cetaceans are Cassandras, pointing out the folly in poisoning our waters and land, while at the same time offering absolution in their ongoing sacrifice on humanity’s bloody altars of scientific research and commerce.
+Cetaceans are Cassandras, pointing out the folly in poisoning our waters and land, while at the same time offering themselves as sacrifices on humanity’s bloody altars of scientific research and commerce.
 They offer the hope of contacting an intelligence out there in the stars, and yet stand as a lonely testament to our inability to reach out to intelligence here on Earth.
 John C. Lilly and his myriad children in both science fact and fiction swim on ahead of us even now, navigating a future between excess and humility, between science and true spiritual understanding.
 At a time when our species was conscious of the real possibility of permanent extinction due to nuclear war, these creatures offered us something that the world desperately needed: a hope for survival and, perhaps, absolution.